trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     Explanation :

-    - the template displays all owned NFTs.
+    - The template displays all owned NFTs.
 Only NFTs belonging to the logged user are selected
-    - for each NFT, there is a form to make an offer at a price
+    - For each NFT, there is a form to make an offer at a price
-    - if you do an offer, it calls the `sell` function and the smart contract entrypoint `nftContrat?.methods.sell(BigNumber(token_id) as nat,BigNumber(price * 1000000) as nat).send()`.
+    - If you do an offer, it calls the `sell` function and the smart contract entrypoint `nftContrat?.methods.sell(BigNumber(token_id) as nat,BigNumber(price * 1000000) as nat).send()`.
 Multiply the XTZ price by 10^6 because the smart contract manipulates mutez.

 ### Let's play : Sell